AhmetTalhaTURKMEN/AhmetTalhaTURKMEN/README.md

 - 👋 Hi, I’m @AhmetTalhaTURKMEN
 - 👀 I’m interested in software and coding
-- 🌱 I’m currently learning C , Java and JS
+- 🌱 I’m currently learning JS , React , React Native ,BASH and C#

 <!---
 AhmetTalhaTURKMEN/AhmetTalhaTURKMEN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.